 The SMU-in-Taos experience offers a range of programs and opportunities.
 To best prepare for your time in Taos, make sure that you bring the necessary equipment for your exciting stay here in the mountains of New Mexico.

 The Fort Burgwin campus is an important educational facet of Southern Methodist University.
 Its unique environment, programs, and research opportunities contribute to its popularity and enduring success.
-We invite you to learn more about our community in the pages that follow.
+We invite you to learn more about our community.
 Should you find yourself in our neighborhood, please join us for a lecture or concert and discover SMU-IN-TAOS.